 - Students admitted in January must pass more than 50% of their courses in that semester.

 - Students must also meet the standards of their particular program.
 If that policy is more stringent than the College policy, the program policy (DEC or AEC) takes precedence.

 Students who do not fulfill the above conditions may register only with the permission of the College Academic Standing Appeals Committee.

 Students denied permission to register under this section have a right to appeal to the College Academic Standing Appeals Committee.

-- Two or more Computer Science Technology (420) courses in one term
+- Three or more Computer Science Technology (420) courses in one term

 - The same Computer Science Technology (420) course twice.

-- A Computer Science Technology (420) course in any two consecutive terms in the program matrix.
+- Any Computer Science Technology (420) course in any two consecutive terms in the Program grid.

-- In order to advance to the fifth term of the program, the Business Administration (401) course must have been passed.
+- In order to advance to the fifth term of the program, Applied Mathematics for Computer Science (201-920-DW) and Administration (401-910-DW) must have been passed.

 The Program Coordinator can recommend to the Program Dean an exception to advancement decisions in extenuating circumstances.